Bigtruck2/liquidzulu.github.io/src/content/testimonials/adrian.md

 ---
-name: '@0Stefanos'
+name: 'Adrian'
 slug: 'adrian'
-job: ''
+job: 'Springtime of Nations founder'
-link: 'blah'
+link: ''
-for: ['libertarian-ethics']
+for: ['The Fundamentals of Libertarian Ethics']
 ---

 A+ 10/10
-1 hour in